rotki/rotki/docs/usage_guide.rst

 If you already have an account just write the name and the password here.

-All accounts are created in the rotkehlchen directory which is located in: ``$HOME/.rotkehlchen``.
+All accounts are created in the rotki directory which is located in: ``$HOME/.rotkehlchen``.
 Each user has their own subdirectory.

 Changing the Profit Currency
 =============================